popura/pytorch-template/README.md

 # Dependencies
 - (For docker) rootless/rootful docker

-# Using docker
+# Using rootless docker
-  1. If you can use rootless docker, use `Dockerfile` and `docker-compose.yml` in `./docker/rootless`.
-  Otherwise, use those in `./docker/rootful`.
-  `gpu` folder is for GPU users.
-  1. Change variables in `docker-compose.yml` as needed.
+  1. Change variables in `./docker/docker-compose.yml` as needed.
   Especially, you may substitute `pytorch-template` in the file with your project name.
-  1. Add scripts into `./docker/Dockerfile` as needed.
+  1. Add scripts into `./docker/rootless/Dockerfile` as needed.
   It will works without any changes.
   1. Change variables in `pyproject.toml` as needed.
   Especially, you may change `name` and `authors` in the file.
-  1. Add scripts into `./docker/Dockerfile` as needed.
-  1. Perform the following command on a directory that has your `docker-compose.yml` for building your docker image
+  1. To build your Docker image, run the following command in the directory containing the `docker-compose.yml` file:

       ```
         docker compose build
       ```

   1. Run a docker container via the following command

       ```